-This report is a snapshot of the drinking water quality that we provided between January 1 and December 31, 2018.
+This report is a snapshot of the drinking water quality that we provided between January 1 and December 31, 2019.
 Included are details about where your water comes from, what it contains, and how it compares to state and federal standards.
 We continually strive to adopt new methods for delivering the best-quality drinking water to you.
-As new challenges to drinking water safety emerge, we remain vigilant in meeting the goals of source water protection, water conservation, and community education while continuing to serve the needs of our water users.
+We are committed to providing you with this information because informed customers are our best allies.